webino/Webino/docs/source/basics/command-line-interface.rst

 ============

 Every command also includes a help screen which displays and describes the command's available arguments and options.
-To view a help screen, simply precede the name of the command with ``help``:
+Simply precede the name of the command with ``help`` to view a help screen.

 .. code-block:: bash